 I am not opposed to a land-owner's right to develop their property.
-However, the development needs to respect the rights of the existing community and be inclusive be design.
-A good example is the townhouse development currently under construction at 9560 Islington Avenue.
-If the applicant proposed a similar townhouse development at this site, I would have no objections.
+However, the development needs to respect the rights of the existing community and be inclusive by design.
+A good example is the townhouse development currently under construction at 9560 Islington Avenue, which was approved with little to no resistance.
+If the applicant proposed an equivalent townhouse development at this site, I would have no objections.

-I hope that Council will stand for the rule of law, for the environment and for community rights, and reject this application outright.
-I hope the applicant, in turn, will develop a more considerate plan for the site.
+I hope that Council will stand for the rule of law, for the environment, and for community rights, and that you will reject this application outright.
+I hope the applicant, in turn, will produce a more considerate plan for the site.